-DIY Beeswax Beaker Candles
+DIY Beeswax Candles in Beakers

 For a long time I’ve had a soft spot for industrial and science decor.
 So of course I do things like browse the American Science and Surplus site.
 When I saw these beakers I realized they’d be perfect for candles, and whipped up a batch with beeswax left over from making a waxed canvas bag.
 Of course you don’t have to use beakers for your candles–tins or mason jars would both work instead–but I love how these turned out.